FAQs – Training

 Do I need to be working / volunteering in youth work?

 Yes.
-To complete the level 2, you must be volunteering or working for at least 3 hours per week in a youth work setting (senior school, alternative education, youth centres, detached youth work, youth housing, mentoring etc).
+To complete the Level 2, you must be volunteering or working for at least 3 hours per week in a youth work setting (senior school, alternative education, youth centres, detached youth work, youth housing, mentoring etc).

-To undertake the level 3, you need to have at least 6 months experience of youth work.
+To undertake the Level 3, you need to have at least 6 months experience of youth work.
 You will need to be able to deliver a 4 week programme within your setting (will be discussed in class).

 If you are not currently volunteering / working in a youth work setting, we can support you to get a volunteering placement.